Prospects

 The exhibition is also an excellent opportunity to show what has been achieved in part thanks to a contribution from the Mondriaan Fund.
 An Artist Start contribution is intended for starting artists who have been working professionally for a minimum of 1 to a maximum of 4 years.
 The contribution can be used for anything related to the development of work and art practice, such as research, material, equipment and projects at home or abroad.

-Gustavsson and Bjeldbak Henriksen on the exhibition:
+Gustavsson and Verberg on the exhibition:

 Questions & contact